Ensuring the accuracy and timeliness you need.

-A distinctive editorial policy is at the core of all Elsevier / Gold Standard products.
+A distinctive editorial policy is at the core of all of Elsevier’s Gold Standard products.
 Through it, staff develops clinically-based content using a peer-reviewed process to produce an objective analysis of clinically-relevant drug information.
-The content development cycle mimics the peer-review process utilized by major scientific publications and in general, editorial content follows the style of other peer-reviewed medical publications such as the American Medical Association Manual of Style: A Guide for Authors and Editors.
-Ninth ed.
-Baltimore, Md: Williams & Wilkins; 1998.
-Modifications to this style reflect recognized needs of database production, standardized within internal Elsevier / Gold Standard policy.
+The content development cycle mimics the peer-review process utilized by major scientific publications.
+In general, editorial content follows the style of other peer-reviewed medical publications such as the American Medical Association Manual of Style: A Guide for Authors and Editors.
+Modifications to this style reflect recognized needs of database production, standardized within internal Elsevier’s Gold Standard policy.

 Every database update is subject to a strict editorial review process that employs a system of double checks to guarantee timely and accurate drug information.
-The process is ongoing and quality assurance activities are inserted throughout the content development cycle.
-The Senior Editors, Managing Editors and Editor-in-Chief periodically review the editorial process for system improvements.
+The process is ongoing and quality assurance activities are performed throughout the content development cycle.
+The overall editorial process is reviewed regularly for system improvements.

 For more information see:

-Since the Elsevier / Gold Standard database includes new FDA-approved drugs, new non-prescription and herbal therapies, newly published information regarding FDA label changes and relevant clinical studies affecting off-label utilization, each member of the editorial staff is assigned to monitor specific therapeutic categories for significant information for incorporation into the database.
+Since Elsevier’s Gold Standard database includes new FDA-approved drugs, new non-prescription and herbal therapies, newly published information regarding FDA label changes and relevant clinical studies affecting off-label utilization, each member of the editorial staff is assigned to monitor specific therapeutic categories for significant information for incorporation into the database.
 For more information see: